jazozaya/great-gatsby/src/markdown/guides/export/eagle.md

 ## Design Rule Check

-We strongly recommend that you download the [Voltera Design Rule Check](https://raw.githubusercontent.com/VolteraInc/circuit-design-resources/master/Voltera%20DRC/Voltera_DRC.zip) as well.
+To ensure your circuit can be printed by the V-One.
+We recommend downloading the Design Rule Check file as well.
 This will help catch design rule errors before printing your circuit.

 To use the Voltera DRC, do the following:

-1. Extract the DRC file, Voltera_DRC.dru
+1. Download and extract the Voltera DRU file: [voltera.dru](https://github.com/VolteraInc/circuit-design-resources/raw/master/EAGLE%20DRC/voltera.dru)
 1. Open your design in EAGLE
 1. From the menu bar, click _Tools > DRC_
-1. Click _Load..._ and select the Voltera_DRC.dru file
+1. Click _Load..._ and select the voltera.dru file